aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 -> **NOTE:** The IP address whitelists that have the hidden attribute are not displayed in the ApsaraDB RDS console.
 These IP address whitelists are used to access Alibaba Cloud services, such as Data Transmission Service (DTS).
 * `security_ip_type` - (Optional, Available in 1.125.0+) The type of IP address in the IP address whitelist.
 * `whitelist_network_type` - (Optional, Available in 1.125.0+) The network type of the IP address whitelist.
 Default value: MIX.
 Valid values:
   - Classic: classic network in enhanced whitelist mode
   - VPC: virtual private cloud (VPC) in enhanced whitelist mode
   - MIX: standard whitelist mode

 -> **NOTE:** In standard whitelist mode, IP addresses and CIDR blocks can be added only to the default IP address whitelist.
 In enhanced whitelist mode, IP addresses and CIDR blocks can be added to both IP address whitelists of the classic network type and those of the VPC network type.
 * `modify_mode` - (Optional, Available in 1.125.0+) The method that is used to modify the IP address whitelist.
 Default value: Cover.
 Valid values:
   - Cover: Use the value of the SecurityIps parameter to overwrite the existing entries in the IP address whitelist.
   - Append: Add the IP addresses and CIDR blocks that are specified in the SecurityIps parameter to the IP address whitelist.
   - Delete: Delete IP addresses and CIDR blocks that are specified in the SecurityIps parameter from the IP address whitelist.
 You must retain at least one IP address or CIDR block.
 * `security_ip_mode` - (Optional, Available in 1.62.1+)  Valid values are `normal`, `safety`, Default to `normal`. support `safety` switch to high security access mode
 * `parameters` - (Optional) Set of parameters needs to be set after DB instance was launched.
 Available parameters can refer to the latest docs [View database parameter templates](https://www.alibabacloud.com/help/doc-detail/26284.htm) .
 * `force_restart` - (Optional, Available in 1.75.0+) Set it to true to make some parameter efficient when modifying them.
 Default to false.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
   - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.
   - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It can be a null string.

   Note: From 1.63.0, the tag key and value are case sensitive.
 Before that, they are not case sensitive.

 * `security_group_id` - (Deprecated) It has been deprecated from 1.69.0 and use `security_group_ids` instead.
 * `security_group_ids` - (Optional, List(string), Available in 1.69.0+) The list IDs to join ECS Security Group.
 At most supports three security groups.
 * `maintain_time` - (Optional, Available in 1.56.0+) Maintainable time period format of the instance: HH:MMZ-HH:MMZ (UTC time)
 * `auto_upgrade_minor_version` - (Optional, Available in 1.62.1+) The upgrade method to use.
 Valid values:
   - Auto: Instances are automatically upgraded to a higher minor version.
   - Manual: Instances are forcibly upgraded to a higher minor version when the current version is unpublished.

   Default to "Manual".
 See more [details and limitation](https://www.alibabacloud.com/help/doc-detail/123605.htm).
 * `upgrade_db_instance_kernel_version` - (Optional, Available in 1.126.0+) Whether to upgrade a minor version of the kernel.
 Valid values:
   - true: upgrade
   - false: not to upgrade
 * `upgrade_time` - (Optional, Available in 1.126.0+) The method to update the minor engine version.
 Default value: Immediate.
 It is valid only when `upgrade_db_instance_kernel_version = true`.
 Valid values:
   - Immediate: The minor engine version is immediately updated.
   - MaintainTime: The minor engine version is updated during the maintenance window.
 For more information about how to change the maintenance window, see ModifyDBInstanceMaintainTime.
   - SpecifyTime: The minor engine version is updated at the point in time you specify.
 * `switch_time` - (Optional, Available in 1.126.0+) The specific point in time when you want to perform the update.
 Specify the time in the ISO 8601 standard in the yyyy-MM-ddTHH:mm:ssZ format.
 It is valid only when `upgrade_db_instance_kernel_version = true`.
 The time must be in UTC.
   -> **NOTE:** This parameter takes effect only when you set the UpgradeTime parameter to SpecifyTime.
 * `target_minor_version` - (Optional, Available in 1.126.0+) The minor engine version to which you want to update the instance.
 If you do not specify this parameter, the instance is updated to the latest minor engine version.
 It is valid only when `upgrade_db_instance_kernel_version = true`.
 You must specify the minor engine version in one of the following formats:
   - PostgreSQL: rds_postgres_<Major engine version>00_<Minor engine version>.
 Example: rds_postgres_1200_20200830.
   - MySQL: <RDS edition>_<Minor engine version>.
 Examples: rds_20200229, xcluster_20200229, and xcluster80_20200229.
 The following RDS editions are supported:
     - rds: The instance runs RDS Basic or High-availability Edition.
     - xcluster: The instance runs MySQL 5.7 on RDS Enterprise Edition.
     - xcluster80: The instance runs MySQL 8.0 on RDS Enterprise Edition.
   - SQLServer: <Minor engine version>.
 Example: 15.0.4073.23.
     -> **NOTE:** For more information about minor engine versions, see Release notes of minor AliPG versions, Release notes of minor AliSQL versions, and Release notes of minor engine versions of ApsaraDB RDS for SQL Server.
 * `zone_id_slave_a` - (Optional, ForceNew, Available in 1.101.0+) The region ID of the secondary instance if you create a secondary instance.
 If you set this parameter to the same value as the ZoneId parameter, the instance is deployed in a single zone.
 Otherwise, the instance is deployed in multiple zones.
 * `zone_id_slave_b`- (Optional, ForceNew, Available in 1.101.0+) The region ID of the log instance if you create a log instance.
 If you set this parameter to the same value as the ZoneId parameter, the instance is deployed in a single zone.
 Otherwise, the instance is deployed in multiple zones.
 * `ssl_action` - (Optional, Available in v1.90.0+) Actions performed on SSL functions, Valid values: `Open`: turn on SSL encryption; `Close`: turn off SSL encryption; `Update`: update SSL certificate.
 See more [engine and engineVersion limitation](https://www.alibabacloud.com/help/zh/doc-detail/26254.htm).
 * `tde_status` - (Optional, ForceNew, Available in 1.90.0+) The TDE(Transparent Data Encryption) status.
 See more [engine and engineVersion limitation](https://www.alibabacloud.com/help/zh/doc-detail/26256.htm).
 * `encryption_key` - (Optional, Available in 1.109.0+) The key id of the KMS.
 Used for encrypting a disk if not null.
 Only for PostgreSQL, MySQL and SQLServer.
 * `ca_type` - (Optional, Available in 1.124.1+) The type of the server certificate.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 If you set the SSLEnabled parameter to 1, the default value of this parameter is aliyun.
 Value range:
   - aliyun: a cloud certificate
   - custom: a custom certificate
 * `server_cert` - (Optional, Available in 1.124.1+) The content of the server certificate.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 If you set the CAType parameter to custom, you must also specify this parameter.
 * `server_key` - (Optional, Available in 1.124.1+) The private key of the server certificate.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 If you set the CAType parameter to custom, you must also specify this parameter.
 * `client_ca_enabled` - (Optional, Available in 1.124.1+) Specifies whether to enable the public key of the CA that issues client certificates.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 Valid values:
   - 1: enables the public key
   - 0: disables the public key
 * `client_ca_cert` - (Optional, Available in 1.124.1+) The public key of the CA that issues client certificates.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 If you set the ClientCAEbabled parameter to 1, you must also specify this parameter.
 * `client_crl_enabled` - (Optional, Available in 1.124.1+) Specifies whether to enable a certificate revocation list (CRL) that contains revoked client certificates.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 In addition, this parameter is available only when the public key of the CA that issues client certificates is enabled.
 Valid values:
   - 1: enables the CRL
   - 0: disables the CRL
 * `client_cert_revocation_list` - (Optional, Available in 1.124.1+) The CRL that contains revoked client certificates.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 If you set the ClientCrlEnabled parameter to 1, you must also specify this parameter.
 * `acl` - (Optional, Available in 1.124.1+) The method that is used to verify the identities of clients.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 In addition, this parameter is available only when the public key of the CA that issues client certificates is enabled.
 Valid values:
   - cert
   - perfer
   - verify-ca
   - verify-full (supported only when the instance runs PostgreSQL 12 or later)
 * `replication_acl` - (Optional, Available in 1.124.1+) The method that is used to verify the replication permission.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 In addition, this parameter is available only when the public key of the CA that issues client certificates is enabled.
 Valid values:
   - cert
   - perfer
   - verify-ca
   - verify-full (supported only when the instance runs PostgreSQL 12 or later)
+* `storage_auto_scale` - (Optional, Available in 1.127.0+)Automatic storage space expansion switch.
+Valid values:
+  - Enable
+  - Disable

+-> **NOTE:** This parameter only takes effect when the StorageAutoScale parameter is set to Enable.
+* `storage_threshold` - (Optional, Available in 1.127.0+)The trigger threshold (percentage) for automatic storage space expansion.
+Valid values:
+  - 10
+  - 20
+  - 30
+  - 40
+  - 50

+-> **NOTE:** This parameter only takes effect when the StorageAutoScale parameter is set to Enable.
+The value must be greater than or equal to the total size of the current storage space of the instance.
+* `storage_upper_bound` - (Optional, Available in 1.127.0+) The upper limit of the total storage space for automatic expansion of the storage space, that is, automatic expansion will not cause the total storage space of the instance to exceed this value.
+Unit: GB.
+The value must be ≥0.

 -> **NOTE:** Because of data backup and migration, change DB instance type and storage would cost 15~20 minutes.
 Please make full preparation before changing them.

 -> **NOTE:** `zone_id_slave_a` and `zone_id_slave_b` can specify slave zone ids when creating the high-availability or enterprise edition instances.
 Meanwhile, `vswitch_id` needs to pass in the corresponding vswitch id to the slave zone by order (If the `vswitch_id` is not specified, the classic network version will be created).
-For example, `zone_id` = "zone-a" and `zone_id_slave_a` = "zone-c", `zone_id_slave_b` = "zone-b", then the `vswitch_id` must be "vsw-zone-a,vsw-zone-c,vsw-zone-b".
-Of course, you can also choose automatic allocation , for example, `zone_id` = "zone-a" and `zone_id_slave_a` = "Auto",`zone_id_slave_b` = "Auto", then the `vswitch_id` must be "vsw-zone-a,Auto,Auto".
-The list contains up to 2 slave zone ids , separated by commas.
+For example, `zone_id` = "zone-a" and `zone_id_slave_a` = "zone-c", `zone_id_slave_b` = "zone-b ", then the `vswitch_id` must be "vsw-zone-a,vsw-zone-c,vsw-zone-b".
+Of course, you can also choose automatic allocation, for example, `zone_id` = "zone-a "and `zone_id_slave_a` = "Auto",`zone_id_slave_b` = "Auto", then the `vswitch_id` must be "vsw-zone-a,Auto,Auto".
+The list contains up to 2 slave zone ids, separated by commas.

 ## Attributes Reference